zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 I continue, “I scan each email, looking at the send er and subject lines.”
 “To scan” (scan) here means to read something very quickly, l ooking for some specific information.
 It might be a word, it might be a name  – something that you are looking for that will help you, in this case, decid e perhaps what to do with the email.
 In my case, I scan each email, looking at the “sender” (sender).
 The sender is the person who, of course, sent me the em ail.
 The other word we would use, for the person receiving the email, is “ recipient.”
 If you’re looking at your own inbox, you are the recipient of all of the  emails.
 So you’re looking at the “senders” – people who sent you emails.

 I also look at the “subject line.”
 The subject line  is what we call that brief description of the topic of the email.
 Some emails don’t have a subject line.
 They’re just blank, so you have to open it to see w hat exactly is inside of it.
 Then I say that I delete the emails I don’t want or need .
 “To delete” (delete) means to permanently remove, to get rid of something.
 Usuall y when you delete an email, it goes into your trash.
-The word “trash” outside o f the context of email refers to garbage, junk, things that you don’t want anymore.
+The word “trash” outside of the context of email refers to garbage, junk, things that you don’t want anymore.

 In an email program, however, “trash” means the pla ce where your deleted emails go.
 Sometimes email programs allow you to pu t messages in the trash and then later empty the trash – get rid of all tho se messages permanently.
 I then say, “With the remaining ones” – that is, with the remaining emails, the ones I didn’t delete – “I archive some, file others for fu ture reading, and write replies to the rest.”

 “To archive” (archive) an email means to place it i n a general archive folder.
 Now, to understand this concept, we really have to define the next term here,

 which is “to file” an email.
 “To file” (file) here means to put a message in a particular folder for some specific purpose.
-Most e mail programs allow you to create special places where you can store or keep o ld emails, where you can place them after you take them out of your inbox.
-Y ou don’t want to delete these emails.
+Most e mail programs allow you to create special places where you can store or keep old emails, where you can place them after you take them out of your inbox.
+You don’t want to delete these emails.
 You want to keep them for later, but you wa nt to separate them into different groups.

 You may have a folder for emails from your family.
 You may have a folder for emails from your wife.
 You may have a folder for em ails from your girlfriend, who is not your wife.
 I’m hoping you don’t have both of  those folders, but you could.
 That would keep them separate.
 That’s what we mean by the verb “to file” in the context of an email.
 It’s to put an email message i n a particular folder.